Xxxxsir/GitLabSignIn/README.md

 # MyGit
-A Automatic check-in software designed by Xxxxsir👀
+A Automatic check-in software designed by Xxxxsir👀 for those in the WHU cyberspace security summer school

 #how to use